 These unaudited interim financial statements (the "financial statements") have been prepared in accordance with Canadian generally accepted accounting principles for interim financial information and include all normal and recurring entries that are necessary for a fair presentation of the statements.
 Accordingly, they do not include all of the information and footnotes required by Canadian generally accepted accounting principles for annual financial statements.
 These financial statements should be read in conjunction with the most recently prepared annual financial statements for the 52 week period ended January 30, 2010.
-The Company applied the same accounting policies in the preparation of the financial statements as disclosed in note 4 of its annual financial statements in the Company's fiscal 2010 Annual Report except as described below in note 2 - Adoption of New Accounting Standards.
+The Company applied the same accounting policies in the preparation of the financial statements as disclosed in note 4 of its annual financial statements in the Company's fiscal 2010 Annual Report.

-The Company's business is seasonal and due to the geographical spread of the Company's stores and range of products it offers, the Company has experienced quarterly fluctuations in operating results.
-The business seasonality results in performance for the 26 weeks ended July 31, 2010, which is not necessarily indicative of performance for the balance of the year.
+The Company's business is seasonal and due to the geographical spread of the Company's stores and range of products it offers, the Company experiences quarterly fluctuations in operating results.
+The business seasonality results in performance for the 39 weeks ended October 30, 2010, which is not necessarily indicative of performance for the balance of the year.